rahulsingh-17/alloy-composition-optimization/README.md

 This project focuses on predicting the optimal alloy composition for now **copper-based alloys** based only on user-defined mechanical and electrical property requirements.

-**Note:** I commit the py file which you can run in your notebook with given dataset, after running you'll have pkl file.
+**Note:** I commit the py file which you can run in your notebook with given dataset, after running you'll have .pkl file.

 ## Overview